Genestreaming Journey sculpture, Twin Creeks Conservation Reserve

 Listen to Carol Pettersen describe the significance of this sculpture and the broader project:

-Aunty Carol Pettersen hopes the sculptures will form a national tourism trail to increase awareness of the importance of the songlines, ecological restoration, cultural restoration, and art.
+Aunty Carol Pettersen hopes the sculptures will form a national tourism trail to increase awareness of the importance of ecological restoration, cultural restoration, and art.
 And also increased awareness of how, through deep time, all species are connected within the Tree of Life.

 Menang Elder Carol Pettersen at the launch of the Gondwana Link sculpture